yoriiis/chunks-webpack-plugin/README.md

 });
 ```

-> 💡 The arrow function syntax allow you to access the class properties.
->
-> The function provides more flexibility by replacing the default behavior.
+> 💡 The function provides more flexibility by replacing the default behavior.
 Follow the example above to make sure it works.

 The function must return an object with the following format: